Chapter 60A — Minnesota Surplus Lines Insurance Act

 Disability Income Coverage; Prohibited Provision

-Disability income insurance policies cannot include a provision reducing benefits based on other income sources.
+Disability income insurance policies issued in Minnesota cannot include a discretionary clause: a provision that …

 60A.43